 Next, let your refrigerated pie crusts slightly thaw and soften out of the refrigerator.
 I prefer to bake in a 12 inch cast iron skillet for pies on my smoker, but a pie plate would work as well.
 Roll out the pie dough into the skillet trying to get the dough to roll up on the sides as far as possible.
 Next, add your apple mixture.

 Set your Green Mountain Grill or pellet smoker to 300 degrees.
 Let your pie bake for approximately 45 minutes OR until the crust has browned and the apple mixture is bubbly.
-It is normal for some of the pie juice to come up on the side of the crust, I believe this is due to the shape of the cast iron skillet.
+It is normal for some of the pie juice to come up on the side of the crust.
+This could be due to the shape of the cast iron skillet.

 When serving a slice, drizzle more dulce de leche onto each piece for extra yumminess!